At a glace | Nutrition(Short) | Taste Test | Extra info | FAQ | Plenny Shake vs | Conclusion | Verdict | Alternatives

 Will I get all the nutrients I need?

 As discussed in the nutrition section, Plenny Shake is balanced for a 2,000kcal diet.
 If you are not sure how much you need check the tools recommended in the resources page.
-However, if you are a more active person with higher protein needs than the average Joe/Mary I would recommend you to look at Plenny Shake Active, or something like Pulve.
+However, if you are a more active person with higher protein needs than the average Joe/Mary I would recommend you to look at Plenny Shake Active, or the Big Bag version.

 I want to buy it.
 How much will it cost me?